steve-lebleu/kbox/README.md

 [![GitHub version](https://badge.fury.io/gh/e-lLess%2Fkslider.svg)](https://badge.fury.io/gh/e-lLess%2Fkslider)

-You were dreaming of a light, concise, incisive and efficient script to manage your small modal animations like a pop-up ninja, and kbox.js has arrived with her 7ko all wet.
+You were dreaming of a light, concise, incisive and efficient script to manage your small modal animations like a pop-up ninja, and kbox.js has arrived.

 ## Demo